 During his five years at Nebraska (2002-07), Pederson was also at the forefront of significant facilities construction, including a $51 million expansion to Memorial Stadium.
 The project resulted in new football facilities as well as new strength, sports medicine and indoor facilities for baseball, softball, soccer and sand volleyball.
 Additionally, the women's volleyball, gymnastics and rifle teams received a new office complex.

 Nebraska achieved at exceptional levels athletically and academically during his time in Lincoln.
 In 2006-07, the Cornhuskers won the national championship in women's volleyball, while the football team won the 2006 Big 12 North title and advanced to its first New Year's Day bowl game since 2001.
 Overall, 15 Nebraska teams earned NCAA invitations.
-Academically, Nebraska earned a school-record 94% graduation rate, the highest in the Big 12 as Cornhusker student-athletes achieved a combined 3.0 grade-point average during the 2007 spring semester.
+Academically, Nebraska earned a school-record 94% graduation rate, the highest in the Big 12 as Cornhusker student-athletes achieved a combined 3.0 grade point average during the 2007 spring semester.

 In addition to his duties as athletic director at Pitt, Pederson serves on the board for the Crohn's & Colitis Foundation in Pittsburgh as well as the Pittsburgh Symphony.
-He is also a community leader for the American Heart Association's Heart Walk.

 He and his wife Tami have three children: Mark, Kari and Kristin.
 Mark and his wife Brooke gave Steve and Tami their first grandchild, Claire, in October 2012.
 Kari is married to Jim Miketo.

 Pitt's Smutny, Sett and Ramsey in Indy for USA Nationals

 George Signs Financial Aid Agreement with Pitt